floswald/Replicate.jl/README.md

 10. push: `git push -u origin main`
 11. Wait until the machines at github actions finished testing and deploying your website. click on the blue badge to see your live docs!
 12. If you want to _avoid building the docs_ for a given commit, just include `[skip docs]` in your git commit message.
+13. If you want to _avoid running the unit tests_ for a given commit, just include `[skip ci]` in your git commit message.